What is ESG

 ESG week is an initiative aimed at promoting a better understanding around the expectations of each business unit and how they can become more socially responsible.
-Each day of the week we focused on different topic:
+Each day of the week we focused on a different ESG-themed topic:

 A ‘Carbon & Energy’ focus, we launched a competition for employees to submit their best energy-saving initiative, with the best suggestion being implemented within the business and the winner receiving a sustainable prize.
-Listening to our staff on how they believe we can save energy is just one of the ways we can empower our staff to feel involved and encourage engagement.
+Listening to our employees on how they believe we can best save energy is just one of the ways we can empower our staff to feel involved and encourage engagement.

 A healthy body and a healthy mind go hand-in-hand, so for ESG Week’s topic of ‘Health, Safety & Wellbeing’ we provided staff with delicious fresh fruit, to keep them replenished throughout the day.